jendives2000/End-to-end-NewLife-Healthcare-Hub-Data-Analysis---Microsoft-SQL-Power-BI/README.md

 ![alt text](./pics/image-1.png)

-The column 'AverageLengthOfStay' was excluded during import within Power BI as it is not needed.
+The column 'AverageLengthOfStay' was excluded during import within Power BI as it was not needed.

 ---